boldbi/samples/Scenario Based Samples/Dynamic connection string sample/README.md

      * Based on the conditions provided in the Dynamic Connection String sample, it will return the modified connection string details and render the dashboard accordingly.

-### How to configure the Custom Attribute

-### Steps to configure the Dynamic Connection String using Custom Attribute at the Server level
+## How to configure the Custom Attribute in Server level using Dynamic Connection String

 1. This attribute can be set by the UMS admin for a site on the site details page.